 Some men don’t like leg day.
 They want to focus on the biceps, chest, and trapezius.
 I call this chicken leg.
 It’s not healthy or balanced.
 It’s also very straining on your heart.
 Your body should be balanced all over and strong throughout.

 It’s important to work all major muscle.
 You’re only as strong as your weakest link.
 Warming up is important.
 Five to 10 minutes is all it takes.
 Hit your major muscles and do high-intensity exercises first.
 You will have more energy to perform difficult movements such as squats safely without injury.

 Then go to less intense exercises like a deadlift, leg extensions, leg curls, lunges, and heel raises.
+And don’t forget squats.
+They are an all-over-body exercise.
 Make sure to stretch after to re-elongate the muscles you shortened.